liz-fernandez/HiC-Langebio/07-diffhic.md

 zm_data <- normOffsets(zm_data, se.out=TRUE)
 ```

-The matrix of offsets has same dimensions as count matrix  and is stored as anelement of assays slot of the InteractionSet object.
+The matrix of offsets has same dimensions as count matrix  and is stored as an element of assays slot of the InteractionSet object.

-Create object for Matrix of offsets
+Create object with matrix of offsets

 ```r
 nb.off <- assay(zm_data, "offset")